Obama Continues R&D Support

 Overall funding of NIH, on the other hand, will remain at $30.8 billion in 2013 under the request.

-Reaction to the President’s budget request was mixed, with general science supporters happy to see positive gains, but those working in sectors now set to see cuts less pleased.
+Reaction to the President’s budget request was mixed, with general science supporters happy but those working in sectors now set to see flat funding or cuts less pleased.

-“We are gratified to see that while necessary cuts have been made in the budget, the President has maintained support for the drivers that can strengthen our economic engine,” American Chemical Society President Bassam Z. Shakhashiri said in a statement.
-ACS, which publishes C&EN, represents some 164,000 chemistry-related professionals.

-The trade group American Chemistry Council has a different perspective: “The President’s budget proposal will make it more difficult for America’s chemistry industry to compete globally and create jobs,” the group, which is unhappy with proposed tax increases in the budget, said in a statement.

 On Capitol Hill, Republicans quickly denounced the proposed budget.
-“The President’s budget is a gloomy reflection of his failed policies of the past, not a bold plan for American’s future,” said House of Representatives Speaker John A. Boehner (R-Ohio) in a statement.
-“Our nation needs Washington to demonstrate some courage with a budget that honestly addresses the near- and long-term challenges we face,” said the speaker, who said his party would soon offer its own 2013 budget proposal.
+“The President’s budget is a gloomy reflection of his failed policies of the past, not a bold plan for America’s future,” Speaker of the House of Representatives John A. Boehner (R-Ohio) said in a statement.
+“Our nation needs Washington to demonstrate some courage with a budget that honestly addresses the near- and long-term challenges we face,” said Boehner, who added that his party would soon offer its own 2013 budget proposal.

 Join the conversation